-Clinical Medical Psychology Ph.D.
-Program
+Clinical Medical Psychology Doctoral Programs

-The interface between psychology, health, and disease represents the focus of Mercer University's Ph.D. program in Clinical Medical Psychology.
-Approved in April of 2011 by the University’s Board of Trustees, the new program is the university's sixth Ph.D. program and the first in the School of Medicine.
-The five-year Ph.D. in Clinical Medical Psychology is one of only a handful of such programs in the United States offered within a school of medicine.
-It is designed to produce graduates who are eligible for licensure as practicing clinical psychologists, particularly in integrative health care settings.
-Graduates will also be prepared for careers in research and in higher education, especially medical education.
+"Today, as the link between mind and body is well-recognized, more and more clinical psychologists are teaming with other healthcare providers to provide whole-person healthcare for patients" (American Psychological Association Website, 2011).
+The interface between psychology, health, and disease represents the focus of Mercer University's Ph.D. and Psy.D.
+Programs in Clinical Medical Psychology.
+Prior to the establishment of the Mercer Health Sciences Center and its College of Health Professions, our doctoral programs were the university's first in the School of Medicine.
+The five-year programs in Clinical Medical Psychology are among a very small number of programs in the United States offered within an academic health sciences center.
+The Ph.D. and Psy.D.
+Programs in Clinical Medical Psychology are designed to produce graduates who are eligible for licensure as practicing clinical psychologists, particularly in integrative health care settings (Psy.D.), or for careers in research and in higher education, especially medical education (Ph.D.).

 Mercer's doctoral psychology programs are represented nationally on the Council of Clinical Health Psychology Training Programs and the Council of University Directors of Clinical Psychology.
 Our approach to doctoral training was featured in a recent issue of Monitor on Psychology, a publication of the American Psychological Association.
 Learn more!